viveksck/Text-Tools/README.md

 1) text-grader.py
 ================
 Requires Python.
-Collocation and readability features require NLTK (http://nltk.org/)

 For text, pasted in or opened from a txt file, the script will
 * give basic information on the vocab in the text
 * highlight the vocabulary by colour using its frequency (British National Corpus lists; General Service List, Academic Word List)
 * list the words which are from each list, and which are MISSING from each list

 The initial aim was to allow easy editing of a text to make it graded - to remove low frequency words, or to deliberately suggest words of a certain level for inclusion.
 Existing programs either did not work on mac, or crashed, or analysed the text without allowing editing.

 ISSUES
 * Slow on long texts